Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 > #### *Generation 10 Using fitness proportionate selection*

-And lastly using fitness proportionate selection, we can see that this is a situation where this type of selects lacks compentence<br>
+And lastly using fitness proportionate selection, we can see that this is a situation where this type of selects lacks competence.<br>
-due to it being too random, as member of the population has a really large fitness in comparison with other members.<br>
+Due to it being too random, as member of the population has a really large fitness in comparison with other members.<br>
-And thus the chances are that this one will not be included in the next generation, preventing it form evolving as quickly as the other methods.<br>
+And thus the chances are that this one will not be included in the next generation, preventing it from evolving as quickly as the other methods.<br>
-Note however that this isn't always the case due to it being random it can slo have good performance but <br>
+Note however that this isn't always the case due to it being random it can also have good performance but <br>
 whether or not it will be good in a situation like this is random.<br>

 <p align="center">